 Ms. Riedel originally began her career with TIC Computer Camp in 1989, working in various roles for six summers during high school and college.
 Emily Riedel obtained her MBA in 2007 and brought a wealth of business acumen after 15 years in non-profit and corporate marketing.

 Emily is an active member of the American Camp Association (ACA), serving on the Local Council of Leadership (LCOL) for the VA section, which includes all camps in Virginia and West Virginia.
-She also serves on the Local Council of Leaders (LCOL) for ACA Virginias as the Development Co-Chair, an ACA Accreditation Lead Visitor and participates in the Standards and Professional Development Committees.
-Ms. Riedel grew up in Northern Virginia and currently resides in Annandale, VA with her husband, an elementary school educator, and their three beautiful children, ages 11, 8 and 8.
+She also serves on the Local Council of Leaders (LCOL) for ACA Virginias as the Standards Co-Chair, an ACA Accreditation Lead Visitor.
+Ms. Riedel grew up in Northern Virginia and currently resides in Annandale, VA with her husband and their three beautiful children, ages 12, 10 and 10.
 She coaches baseball and basketball and is often found attending baseball games with serious Natitude!